mardmt/Cardio-Analytics/CLINICAL_FINDINGS.md

 pattern around Christmas.
 This is expected and normal for any European hospital.
-The fact that emergency procedures (primary PCI for heart attacks) continued uninterrupted during these months confirms the lab maintained 24/7 emergency capacity — a core requirement for a certified cardiac centre.
+The fact that emergency procedures (primary PCI for heart attacks) continued uninterrupted during these months confirms the lab maintained 24/7 emergency capacity — a core requirement for one of the biggest hospitals in the country.

 ---

-## 2. Angioplasty Rate (~37% of angiograms)
+## Angioplasty Rate (~37% of angiograms)

 **Finding:** Approximately 37 out of every 100 patients who had a diagnostic coronary angiogram also underwent an immediate intervention